Volunteer trips around the world

 Cheetah conservation in South Africa

-Ever wanted to work hands-on with these magnificent creatures?
+Ever wanted to work hands-on with big cats in Africa?
 Well now is your chance!
 Join us on a volunteer project that is truly helping increase the numbers of cheetah in the wild.
 The cheetah is considered one of the world's most endangered species by the Convention of International Trade in Endangered Species (CITES).
 With less than 7500 cheetahs left worldwide (and less than 600 wild cheetahs left in South Africa), the urgency to repopulate the dwindling numbers has become apparent.
 The main goal of this project is to breed and release cheetah back into the wild to supplement the current population.
-The breeding program consists of different stages from hunting training and predator avoidance to release and post release monitoring.
-This program not only ensures the survival of the cheetah for future generations, it provides crucial education to the public and to farming entities, provides platforms for carnivore studies, and provides a sanctuary for old, non-releasable, or mistreated cheetah.

-This project provides a sanctuary to other African cats as well, including the serval, African wild cat, and black-footed cat, who are bred, raised and rewilded onto private and national reserves.
-You will also meet a variety of non-releasable wild animals such as lions, caracals, meerkats and more, while surrounded by the mountainous beauty of the area.
-This volunteer project will give you the opportunity to work with these majestic animals while contributing to real conservation efforts to save the cheetah from going extinct in the wild.
+This project will give you the opportunity to work with these majestic animals while contributing to real conservation efforts to save the cheetah from going extinct in the wild.
 Your involvement and help will assist to ensure the survival of the species for generations to come.

-After spending two weeks at the project, we will leave for a private 4-day safari to Kruger National Park, where we will have plenty of wildlife watching time, guided bush walks, as well as sunset and night drives.
+After spending two weeks at the project, we will leave for a private 4-day safari to Kruger National Park, where we will have plenty of wildlife watching and safari time, while seeing some of the most beautiful scenery in the area.
 It will be a true African experience to remember.

 Getting There

 You will fly into the O.R.
-Tambo International Airport before 2pm on November 1st, where you will be met by your Jennie of the Jungle leaders and be transported to the project.
-After spending two weeks at the project, you will be transported to your lodging in Johannesburg for one night, and will be picked up early in the morning for your Kruger National Park Safari.
+Tambo International Airport before 2pm on October 15th, where you will be met by your Jennie of the Jungle leaders and be transported to the project.
+After spending one week at the project, you will be transported to your lodging in Johannesburg for one night, and will be picked up early in the morning for your Kruger National Park Safari.
 You will spend 4 days on safari, and be returned to Johannesburg, where you will spend an additional night before being taken to the airport for your flight home the following day.

 activities